 Having said all the above, most of you may skip reading the rest of this article thinking that your teen would never do drugs and that you don’t have to worry about this conversation.
 We urge you to read the statistics below, followed by techniques and recommendations on how to speak to your preteen or teenager about drugs.
-Please feel free to refer at risk families to this article as well.
-This is a topic that every parent needs to be familiar with and in this section we will try to help you navigate the first step.
-Of course you can always call our office and make an appointment if more help is needed.
+Please feel free to refer at-risk families to this article as well.
+This is a topic that every parent needs to be familiar with and in this section, we will try to help you navigate the first step.
+Of course, you can always call our office and make an appointment if more help is needed.

-Before we proceed on how to start the “dreaded conversation” lets discuss some facts:
+Before we proceed on how to start the “dreaded conversation” let’s discuss some facts:

-- According to the Monitoring the Future study (2008), an NIH funded study, 72% of adolescent drink, 55% have gotten drunk, 47% have tried an illicit drug, and 25% have tried an illicit drug, other than marijuana, by the time they reach senior year in high school.
+- According to the Monitoring the Future study (2008), an NIH funded study, 72% of adolescents drink, 55% have gotten drunk, 47% have tried an illicit drug, and 25% have tried an illicit drug, other than marijuana, by the time they reach senior year in high school.

-- One in four Americans, who begin using any addictive substance before age 18, have addiction problem later in life, compared with one in 25 Americans who started using at age 21 or older.
+- One in four Americans, who begin using any addictive substance before age 18, have addiction problems later in life, compared with one in 25 Americans who started using at age 21 or older.
 Delaying the use of addictive substances for as long as possible should be a high priority for parents.

 - The Partnership for a Drug-Free America’s annual “Partnership Attitude Tracking Study,” the largest survey on drug-related attitudes in the United States, sampled the opinions of approximately nine thousand youngsters aged nine to eighteen.
 Three-quarters of the fourth-graders said that they wanted more information about drugs from their parents.
-Hint: 4th grade may a be a good age to start the conversation.
+Hint: 4th grade may be a good age to start the conversation.

 - Research shows that parents are central to preventing teen drug use.
 In fact, kids themselves say that losing their parents’ trust and respect are the most important reasons not to use drugs.
 As a parent, your actions matter.
-When you suspect, or know, that your child has been drinking or using drugs, take action to stop it as soon as you can.
+When you suspect or know, that your child has been drinking or using drugs, take action to stop it as soon as you can.
 It may be the most important step you ever take.

 - According to the 1998 survey, the stronger and more frequent the antidrug messages at home, the less likely a child is to become a user.
 Only 26 percent of adolescents who said their parents had taught them “a lot” about the dangers of drugs had smoked marijuana.
 But among youngsters who claimed to have learned “a little” or “nothing” from their families, the rates of pot use were progressively higher: 33 percent and 45 percent, respectively.
 That pattern remained consistent for other drugs, too.
 Overall, boys and girls whose parents ignored the issue were about two times more likely to use drugs than teens who learned “a lot” at home.